mezcel/printf-time/README.md

 # printf-time

+dev branch: ```v0.3.4```

 A scripture rosary for Gtk and TTY witten in C for Gcc.
+Uses a CSV Database

-### About:
+### GUI Options:

-dev branch: ```v0.3.4```

-The text database is CSV, the program is C, and the UI is either a Gtk built with from an Xml or a CLI/TTY.

-### 2 Gui options:

 | CLI Version | GTK3 Version |
 |---|---|